 - 2 cup gluten-free rolled oats (we use Bob’s Red Mill)- If you use quick cooking oats, you will need more.

 - 1/3 cup chocolate chips (we use Enjoy Life mini chocolate chips)

 - 1/2 cup natural no-stir nut butter or sunflower seed butter (adjust depending on the brand of nut butter you use)

 - 1 tsp vanilla extract

-- Crush your glazed nuts by hand or in a blender, transfer into a mixing bowl.
+- Crush your glazed nuts by hand or in a blender, set aside.
+You may also use packaged chopped nuts.

-- Next, add your creamy nut butter.
+- Next, add the creamy nut butter and vanilla.
 Stir again.

-- Finally, Add in your vanilla extract and honey (or maple syrup), a little bit a time, mixing with a spoon between pours.
+- Gradually add the honey (or maple syrup), mixing with a spoon between pours.
 Adjust the amount of honey you use depending batter’s thickness.
-You might need more or less.

 - Before rolling, chill the batter in the fridge for 20 minutes.
 That way, it’s easier to roll later.